Some hotels require 100,000 points per night, but armed with a little know-how, you can get some great deals for much less.

 Headed to Egypt?
 Stay at this Hilton resort for 5,000 points

 You will sometimes find your points stretch further outside of the United States.
 That is certainly the case at the Hilton Hurghada Resort in Egypt, which can be booked for just 5,000 Hilton Honors points per night.
 This Hilton resort has three pools, a private beach on the Red Sea, a dive school, kid’s club and 11 on-site restaurants.
-Considering that the Hilton credit cards such as the Hilton Ascend AmEx have sign-up bonuses of up to 100,000 points, you can seriously stretch your points at a place like the Hilton Hurghada Resort.
+Considering that the Hilton credit cards such as the Hilton Ascend AmEx have welcome offers of up to 100,000 points, you can seriously stretch your points at a place like the Hilton Hurghada Resort.

 Turn 5,000 points into 15,000 points to stay at a JW Marriott